4d/docs/website/translated_docs/es/FormObjects/properties_DataSource.md

 Especifica la selección con nombre que se utilizará.
 You must enter the name of a valid named selection.
 It can be a process or interprocess named selection.
 The contents of the list box will be based on this selection.
 The named selection chosen must exist and be valid at the time the list box is displayed, otherwise the list box will be displayed blank.

-> Named selections are ordered lists of records.
+> Las selecciones con nombre son listas ordenadas de registros.
 They are used to keep the order and current record of a selection in memory.
 For more information, refer to **Named Selections** section in the *4D Language Reference manual*.

 #### Gramática JSON